tmtsoftware/esw/docs/src/main/technical/sequence-manager-tech.md

 configure Observing_Mode_1 msg is received by Sequence Manager Actor.
 Let's assume that this requires starting ESW, IRIS and TCS sequencers.
 Configure flow has checked for resource conflict.
 No conflict is there so configure goes ahead with processing.
 During this processing, if any other msg like startSequencer for IRIS subsystem and Observing_Mode_2 is received then this will result in inconsistent behaviour.
-To avoid these cases, certain msgs are accepted only when sequence manager is idle.
-When any one of idle state msg is received, sequence manager goes into processing state where it accepts only common msgs (read state msgs which will not cause any inconsistency).
+To avoid these cases, certain msgs are accepted only when Sequence Manager is idle.
+When any one of idle state msg is received, Sequence Manager goes into processing state where it accepts only common msgs (read state msgs which will not cause any inconsistency).
 In processing state, actor waits for processing complete msg.
 Once processing complete msg is received, actor goes back to idle state and ready to process any of idle state msg.
 Both idle and processing state can handle common msgs without any state change.